-Applications for Shares may be made through the Administrator (whose details are set out in the Application Form).
+An application for Shares may be made through the Administrator (whose details are set out in the Application Form).
 Applications accepted and received by the Administrator prior to the Dealing Deadline for any Dealing Day will be processed on that Dealing Day.
 Any applications received after the Dealing Deadline for a particular Dealing Day will be processed on the following Dealing Day unless the Directors in their absolute discretion otherwise determine to accept one or more applications received after the Dealing Deadline for processing on that Dealing Day provided that such application(s) have been received prior to the Valuation Point for the particular Dealing Day.
 Applications received after the Dealing Deadline but prior to the Valuation Point will only be accepted in exceptional circumstances, as determined and agreed by the Directors, and having regard to the equitable treatment of Shareholders.

-Initial applications should be made using an Application Form obtained from the Administrator or the Global Distributor and may, if the Company so determines, be made by telefax or email subject to prompt transmission to the Administrator of the original signed application form and such other papers (to include documentation relating to money laundering prevention checks and identification of applicable tax status) as may be required by the Administrator.
+Initial applications should be made using an Application Form obtained from the Administrator or the Global Distributor and may, if the Company so determines, be made by telefax or email subject to prompt transmission to the Administrator of the original signed application form and such other papers (to include documentation relating to money laundering prevention checks and the identification of applicable taxation status) as may be required by the Administrator.
 Anti-money laundering documentation is required to be received prior to an application for Shares being processed.
 The Directors reserve the right to refuse applications to transact in Shares if required anti-money laundering documentation is not received.
 Details of the AML documentation required will be detailed in the Application Form.
 No redemptions will be paid until the original Application Form and such other papers as may be required by the Administrator have been received and all anti-money laundering procedures have been completed.
-Investors are required to obtain a copy of the Key Investor Information Document and/or Key Information Document for the relevant Fund and its Share Classes prior to subscribing to the Fund.
-Applicants will be required to represent (which representation will form part of the Application Form) that they have received a copy of the relevant Key Investor Information Document and/or Key Information Document in paper or electronic form.
+Investors are required to obtain a copy of the Key Investor Information Document and/or Key Information Document for the Fund and its Share Classes prior to subscribing to the Fund.
+Investors will be required to represent (which representation will form part of the Application Form) that they have received a copy of the relevant Key Investor Information Document and/or Key Information Document in paper or electronic form.
 The Key Investor Information Document(s) and/or Key Information Document(s) will be available from the Global Distributor and from the following website www.ericsturdza.com.
-Subsequent applications to purchase Shares following the initial subscription may be made to the Administrator (subject to an Investor having received a copy of the relevant Key Investor Information Document and/or Key Information Document in paper or electronic form) by telefax, email or electronically (in such format or method as shall be agreed in writing in advance with the Administrator and subject to and in accordance with the requirements of the Administrator and the Central Bank) or such other means as may be permitted by the Directors and agreed with the Administrator in accordance with the requirements of the Central Bank, without a requirement to submit original documentation and such applications should contain such information as may be specified from time to time by the Administrator.
+Subsequent applications to purchase Shares following the initial subscription may be made to the Administrator (subject to an Investor having received a copy of the relevant Key Investor Information Document and/or Key Information Document in paper or electronic form) by telefax, email or such other means as may be permitted by the Directors and agreed with the Administrator in accordance with the requirements of the Central Bank, without a requirement to submit original documentation and such applications should contain such information as may be specified from time to time by the Administrator.
 Amendments to a Shareholder's registration details and payment instructions will only be made following receipt of original written instructions from the relevant Shareholder.